Introduction

 IMPORTANT RELATIONSHIPS

-Steadfast has arrangements with some insurers and premium funders (partners) under which the Partners may pay Steadfast a fee to access strategic and technological support and the Steadfast Broker Network.
-Steadfast is also a shareholder of some Partners.
-You can obtain a copy of Steadfast's FSG at www.steadfast.com.au.
+IBL Limited is a Steadfast Group Limited (Steadfast) Network Broker.
+Steadfast has arrangements with some insurers and premium funders (Partners) under which the Partners may pay Steadfast a fee to access strategic and technological support and the Steadfast Broker Network.
+Steadfast is also a shareholder of some of these Partners.

-As a Steadfast Network Broker we have access to member services including model operating and compliance tools, procedures, manuals and training, legal, technical, HR, contractual liability advice and assistance, group insurance arrangements, product comparison and placement support, claims support, group purchasing arrangements and broker support services.
+As a Steadfast Network Broker, we have access to member services including model operating and compliance tools, procedures, manuals and training, legal, technical, HR, contractual liability advice and assistance, group insurance arrangements, product comparison and placement support, claims support, group purchasing arrangements and broker support services.
 These member services are either funded by Steadfast, subsidised by Steadfast or available exclusively to Steadfast Network Brokers for a fee.

+We have partnered with Steadfast Life Pty Ltd to create Planned Life Cover, which sells life insurance products to our clients.
+IBL Limited receives an income from the products sold via Planned Life Cover.
+Any services provided to you by Planned Life Cover are delivered under the Steadfast Life Pty Ltd Australian Financial Services Licence no: 421904.
+If you engage Planned Life Cover, you will be provided with a separate FSG covering their services.
 If we arrange premium funding for you, we may be paid a commission by the premium funder.
 We may also charge you a fee (or both).
 The commission that we are paid by the premium funder is usually calculated as a percentage of your insurance premium (including government fees or changes).
 If you instruct us to arrange a premium funding contract, this is when we become entitled to the commission.

 Our commission rates for premium funding are in the range of 0 to 3.25% of funded premium.
 When we arrange premium funding for you, you can ask us what commission rates we are paid for that funding arrangement.

 As we have many clients that operate in the construction industry, we have developed specialised products to suit the needs of these clients.
-These products provide comprehensive cover from rated insurers and are competitively priced.
-When we believe these products suit your risks and requirements, we will only offer you these products unless you request otherwise.
-When we design specific products we often act under a binder or agency agreement with the insurer.
-When we act in this capacity we are acting as an agent of the insurer and we will tell you when we are acting for an insurer in this way.
+These products provide comprehensive cover from insurers and are competitively priced.
+When we believe these products suit your risks and requirements, we will only offer you these products,

 CONFLICTS OF INTEREST